MatthewScargill/Quantum-Billiards-BEM/README.md

 ![example billiard](rsc/img/example_billiard.svg)

-(a practical notebook of functions can be found in rsc/)
+(a markdown document showing a more complete example workflow with basic explanations can be found in rsc/)

 -----
 Questions, extensions, and research discussions are welcome.